 The Authority has a clear management structure with defined roles and responsibilities.
-The Corporate Management Board has recently been extended to include all department heads as well as the Directors.
+The Corporate Management Board has been extended to include all department heads as well as the Directors.
 This is because weaknesses were identified in the previous structure of steering groups which could make the decision making process opaque and blur lines of accountability.
 The current structure empowers managers to make appropriate decisions but also places accountability at the centre of this process.
-Some steering groups still exist but this is more to do with resolving interdependencies between departmental business and setting priorities.
-The Authority has an approved scheme of delegation to officers that is reviewed periodically by the Chief Fire Officer and the Clerk, with any changes being approved by the Fire Authority.